aacister/Volotopia/README.md

 Passport authentication: config directory

-This code is modularized into components, using ES6 in the Volotopia_ES6 repository.
+This code is modularized, using ES6 in the Volotopia_ES6 repository.

 Its service layer API has been isolated in the VolotopiaAPI repository.